-1. New construction - shall comply with all the applicable provisions of this Section.

-- 2. Moved building or structures shall comply with all the applicable provisions of this Section, except as provided in Section 5.9.13. - 3.
+- 1. New construction shall comply with all the applicable provisions of this Section. - 2.
+Moved building or structures shall comply with all the applicable provisions of this Section, except as provided in Section 5.9.13. - 3.
 Existing structures expansions to the building areas shall be required to comply with the applicable noise attenuation requirements. - If the expansion is less than fifty percent of the gross floor area of the original building, only the expansion need comply with the noise attenuation requirements. - If the expansion is greater than or equal to fifty percent of the gross floor area of the original building, the entire building shall comply with all the noise attenuation requirements. - In addition, repairs and renovations, not resulting in an expansion of the building gross floor area, but collectively costing more than fifty percent of the tax value recorded in the Wayne County Tax Record at the date of application, shall be required to fully comply with the noise attenuation requirements of this Ordinance.

-5.9.4 LAND USE COMPATIBILITY AND NOISE EXPOSURE
+5.9.4 PERMITTED USES

-The noise district contains several conventional zoning districts.
-Uses permitted in such districts, whether by right or as a special use, shall be permitted in the Noise Overlay District according to the standards and the restrictions indicated in the following table except as provided in Section 5.9.13.
-Some uses are not permitted in the Noise Overlay District as indicated in the table below.
+The noise district contains several general use zoning districts.
+Uses permitted in such districts, whether by right or as a conditional or special use, shall be permitted in the Noise Overlay District according to the standards and the restrictions indicated in the following table except as provided in Section 5.9.13.